danielegrattarola/keras-gat/README.md

 [Twitter](https://twitter.com/riceasphait).

-I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointers on the data splits.
+I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), whom I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointers on the data splits.

+A big thank you to [matthias-samwald](https://github.com/matthias-samwald), who was able to run the full model on a better GPU than mine and report the performance of the exact config described in the paper.
+He got a 81.7% test accuracy, so pretty close to the 83.5% reported in the paper (the difference in implementation w.r.t the authors' published code might be playing a role here).

 I do not own the rights to the datasets distributed with this code, but they are widely available on the internet so it didn't feel wrong to